MinatoNamikaze02/suitup/README.md

 # Suit Up
-An extremely naive application of using Gen AI and Jobspy to find jobs using several filters.
+A combination of Gen AI and Jobspy that helps me keep track of jobs relevant to my skills.
+All you have to do is upload and resume and sync!

 # Notes
 Really sorry for the incredibly bad UI.
-I seriously donot have time :(
+I'm working on it!

 ![Implementation 1](https://github.com/MinatoNamikaze02/suitup/blob/master/assets/imp1.png)
 ![Implementation 2](https://github.com/MinatoNamikaze02/suitup/blob/master/assets/imp2.png)